 I read that cows that eat a lot of corn develop digestive problems because their system is not built to digest corn and grains.
 They end up with problems like bloating or having a, sometimes fatal, amount of excessive gas.

-Here on the Couch Potato Deliveries online meat store reviews, I had a look at both types of meat and if you are interested you can click here to read about all of them.
+Here on the Couch Potato Deliveries online meat store reviews, I had a look at both types of meat and if you are interested you can click on this link to find where to buy grass-fed beef.
 The choice is up to you if you like to find healthier meats.